-Celebrity chef Gordon Ramsay has announced major expansion plans into Asia that will begin with the opening of his first restaurant in Hong Kong by this fall.
+Celebrity chef Gordon Ramsay has announced major expansion plans into Asia that will begin with the opening of his first restaurant in Hong Kong by this quarter.

 The entry into Asia will mark a major expansion for the Gordon Ramsay Group, which already counts 24 restaurants across Europe, the US and the Middle East and collectively boast seven Michelin stars.

 |Gordon Ramsay serving a bowl of laksa for the 2013 HungryGoWhere-backed cook-off | Photo|

 Ramsay will plant his first restaurant flag in Hong Kong with an outpost of his British European-themed eatery Bread Street Kitchen that will mirror its London counterpart.
 Scheduled to open in September 2014, the Hong Kong site will feature a warehouse-style design that mixes vintage and contemporary furnishings.